astranomaly/ts-userscript-builder/README.md

 For continuous development, run `npm run watch`.
 This task may halt when Typescript encounters an error, but will otherwise retranspile the script every time you save.

-When you are ready to release your script, use [`npm version <newversion>`](https://docs.npmjs.com/cli/version) to increment your script, then `npm run release`.
-This will output a minified JavaScript file without the `_dev` suffix.
+When you are ready to release your script, use [`npm version <newversion>`](https://docs.npmjs.com/cli/version) to increment your script.
+This will increment the version, output a minified JavaScript file without the `_dev` suffix, push the changes, and clean the project directory.